BGDlab/BGDlab.github.io/admin/onboarding.md

 4. Check out some helpful links
 * Once you have PennKey access, you can go to [https://wiki.pmacs.upenn.edu/neuropsych/Administrative](https://wiki.pmacs.upenn.edu/neuropsych/Administrative) and get additional information related to onboarding.
 * [This wiki](https://bgdlab.github.io/) contains helpful information maintained by lab members
-* The [PennLINC wiki ](https://pennlinc.github.io/)contains a lot of information that is also applicable to BGDlab
+* The [PennLINC wiki](https://pennlinc.github.io/)contains a lot of information that is also applicable to BGDlab
 * [https://www.bgdlab.org/](https://www.bgdlab.org/) is our public-facing website.
 Ask Aaron about getting added to “the Team”.

-5. Please help to keep this documentation up to date letting us know if something is wrong or if there is other information that would be helpful.
+5. Please help to keep [this documentation](https://github.com/BGDlab/BGDlab.github.io/blob/main/admin/onboarding.md) up to date letting us know if something is wrong or if there is other information that would be helpful.